Osiris-Team/Osiris-Team/README.md

 <div align="center">

-### You can hire me for any software project and be part of 30+ happy clients 🎉
+### You can hire me for any software project and join 30+ happy clients 🎉
 #### Rates: 20€, 40€ and 80€/h.
 [Live-Chat (no login).](https://autoplug.one/chat)
 </div>